 - Innovation and creativity — substitutions don’t have to perfectly re-create the original recipe, they just have to produce a good meal.
 A few good cookbooks and a stock of basic ingredients mean that I have lots of choices.

 - Prioritizing — would we rather spend more time in a great anchorage, or go reprovision?
 Usually we opt for more time in the anchorage, but at some point — usually when the beer supply is getting low — the balance tips in favor of reprovisioning.

-It’s not just limited space for stowing provisions, there’s also limited space for food prep, for pans and utensils, fewer burners on the stove or maybe even no oven, less space in the oven and a smaller sink.
+Boat cooking doesn’t just mean limited space for stowing provisions.
+There’s also limited space for food prep, for pans and utensils, fewer burners on the stove or maybe even no oven, less space in the oven and a smaller sink.
 Things can end up in inconvenient places.